childoftherion/OFAP/considerations/measure-2-statutory-program-act.md

 (b) The Department shall:
 (1) Develop application process and forms
 (2) Determine eligibility and benefit amounts
-(3) Issue EBT cards to eligible households
+(3) Issue OFAP cards to eligible households
 (4) Process recertifications and benefit changes
 (5) Maintain program records and data
 (6) Prevent fraud and abuse
 (7) Provide customer service and support

-**412.045 - EBT System**
+**412.045 - OFAP Card System**
-(a) Benefits shall be distributed through an Electronic Benefit Transfer (EBT) system (b) EBT cards may be used at authorized retail locations that accept food assistance (c) EBT transactions shall be processed efficiently and securely (d) The Department may contract with private vendors for EBT system operation
+(a) Benefits shall be distributed through OFAP cards (Oregon Food Assistance Program cards) (b) OFAP cards are restricted payment cards that can only be used to purchase authorized food items (c) OFAP cards may be used at authorized retail locations that accept OFAP benefits (d) OFAP card transactions shall be processed efficiently and securely with automatic restriction to authorized purchases (e) The Department shall contract with payment processing vendors that can restrict purchases to only authorized items (f) OFAP cards must use point-of-sale restrictions to prevent unauthorized purchases

-**412.050 - Authorized Purchases**
+**412.050 - Authorized Food Items**

-EBT benefits may be used to purchase:
+(a) OFAP card benefits may ONLY be used to purchase authorized food items for home consumption as defined in this section.
-(a) Food items for home preparation and consumption (b) Seeds and plants that produce food for household consumption (c) Meal delivery services for elderly and disabled individuals (as determined by the Department)

-EBT benefits may NOT be used for:
+(b) For purposes of this Act, "authorized food items" means food items for home consumption, but restricted to the specific categories set forth in this section:

+(c) **Authorized Food Categories**:

+(1) **Food Staples** - Basic food items essential for home cooking:
+(A) Grains and cereals (rice, wheat, oats, corn, barley, quinoa, etc.)
+(B) Legumes and beans (dried or canned beans, lentils, chickpeas, peas, etc.)
+(C) Flour and baking ingredients (wheat flour, cornmeal, baking powder, baking soda, yeast, etc.)
+(D) Pasta, noodles, and rice products
+(E) Basic cooking oils and fats (vegetable oil, olive oil, butter, lard, etc.)
+(F) Salt, sugar, and basic spices for home cooking
+(G) Vinegar and basic condiments used in cooking (mustard, soy sauce, etc.)

+(2) **Raw Ingredients** - Unprocessed or minimally processed ingredients for home preparation:
+(A) Fresh, frozen, or canned fruits and vegetables (unprepared, for home cooking) (B) Fresh, frozen, or canned meat, poultry, fish, and seafood (unprepared, for home cooking) (C) Dairy products (milk, cheese, eggs, yogurt, etc.)
+(D) Nuts and seeds (for food preparation, not planting) (E) Herbs and spices (fresh or dried, for cooking)

+(3) **Seeds and Food-Bearing Plants** - For growing food at home:
+(A) Vegetable seeds (all varieties)
+(B) Fruit seeds and tree saplings that produce food (C) Herb seeds and plants
+(D) Food-bearing plant seedlings and starts
+(E) Root vegetables for planting (potatoes, onions, garlic, etc.)
+(F) Bulbs and tubers that produce food

+(4) **Exclusions and Restrictions** - The following items are NOT authorized food items:

+- Prepared foods, ready-to-eat meals, and convenience foods are NOT authorized
+- Processed snack foods, chips, cookies, and sweets are NOT authorized
+- Pre-prepared deli foods and hot prepared foods are NOT authorized
+- Beverages other than milk and juice (100%) are NOT authorized
+- Vitamins, supplements, and medicines are NOT authorized
+- Non-food items of any kind are NOT authorized
-(a) Alcohol or tobacco products
+- Alcohol and tobacco products are NOT authorized
-(b) Non-food items (soap, paper products, etc.)
-(c) Prepared hot foods (except as specifically authorized) (d) Vitamins and medicines
+- Pet food and animal feed are NOT authorized

+**412.051 - Purchase Restriction Technology**
+(a) OFAP cards must use point-of-sale technology that automatically restricts purchases to authorized food items (b) The Department shall maintain and regularly update a list of authorized product codes for OFAP purchases (c) Retailers must use approved point-of-sale systems that can restrict OFAP card purchases (d) The system must prevent any transaction for non-authorized items at the point of sale (e) The Department shall provide technical support and training to retailers on OFAP card restrictions

 ### Section 6 - Application and Certification